Dementia Caring with Kerry

 Each lesson includes exercises, activities, and guided reflection so you can apply what you’re learning in real life.

-Because this isn’t about knowing more.
+Because this is not about simply knowing more.

 It’s about experiencing something different.